-The CityBldr Estimate helps you discover what a builder or developer would pay for your property.
+The CityBldr Signal helps you discover if a builder or developer would pay more for your property.

-Leveraging the knowledge of over 400 developers combined with dozens of disparate data sources the CityBldr Estimate helps you discover how to get the most for your property.
+Leveraging the knowledge of over 500 developers combined with dozens of disparate data sources the CityBldr Signal helps you discover whether you own an underutilized property.

-CityBldr's proprietary technology shows you the most valuable use of your property.
+CityBldr proprietary technology discovers the most valuable use of your property.